Page BondOwner + Director

 Cidney graduated from Longwood University with a concentration in Artists Books and Printmaking.
 She organizes the archive and handles art within the gallery.
 One of her favorite things about working in the gallery is seeing how intricately each artist wraps their work.

 Folk art and music are highly valued in her life.
 Having minored in art history, writing and reading about art and culture are also important.
-Within visual arts, Mose Tolliver, Egon Schiele and Belkis Ayon are some of her favorites.
+Within visual arts, Mose Tolliver, Monir Shahroudy Farmanfarmaian and Belkis Ayon are some of her favorites.
 Susan Sontag and Joni Mitchell are also great inspirations.
 Outside of Page Bond Gallery, she enjoys traveling to view and create art.